Trip to Mount Rushmore National Memorial

 But to be sure, check the opening hours before your trip to Mount Rushmore on the official website.

-Moreover, at Lincoln Borglum Visitor Center, you can see a documentary film about Mount Rushmore, and museum exhibits, and you will find a great bookstore.
-It’s worth starting to visit Mount Rushmore in this place; see images and videos of its construction.
+Moreover, at Lincoln Borglum Visitor Center, you can see a documentary film about Mount Rushmore and museum exhibits and find a great bookstore.
+It’s worth visiting Mount Rushmore; see images and videos of its construction.

 Admire Sculptures from the Grand View Terrace

 Right next to the Lincoln Borglum Visitor Center is an observation deck – Grand View Terrace.
 This is the easiest way to admire the monumental sculptures of presidents.
-However, it is worth remembering that the sculptures are also perfectly visible from the road.
-So, it is worth driving to Mount Rushmore slowly to admire the presidents’ faces from a few miles.
+However, remembering that the sculptures are also perfectly visible from the road is worth remembering.
+So, it is worth driving to Mount Rushmore slowly to admire the presidents’ faces from a few miles away.

 Walk through the Avenue of Flags